littleraskol/Basic-Sprinkler-Improved/BasicSprinklerImproved/readme.txt

 2. CONFIGURATION

+Note that while this section refers to the config file, you can change settings in game using the Generic Mod Config Menu (GMCM) interface.

 The mod works by watering tiles according to one of the following configurations.
 (The X represents the sprinkler and the Os the tiles it waters while each * represents an unwatered tile.)
 These configurations are set in the file config.json

 horizontal: